They typically take two forms – capital grants to help build or improve a facility; or revenue grants to help deliver activities.

 - Operational costs – grants funders typically do not fund day-to-day running costs.

-- Competition for funding – most open application processes for both capital and revenue grants are heavily over-subscribed so it’s tough to secure funding.
-Only the best applications have a chance of being successful, so you have to be realistic about whether it’s worth the investment in time.
+- Competition for funding – most open application processes for both capital and revenue grants are heavily over-subscribed and increasingly so.
+As a result, it is a highly competitive process and only the best applications have a chance of being successful, so be realistic about whether it’s worth the investment in time.

 - Reporting requirements – grant funding is not ‘free money’ and usually has conditions attached to its use, typically this means that you have to report back on how you used the grant and what difference it made to the organisation and its customers.